 A Changing Landscape

 The reason for its large detour between camps is because of some underground land changes.
-Minnesota and this region are experiencing the 5th wettest year in its history.
+Highway 67 has had a giant sinkhole in it since 2019.

 When the glaciers came down and shaped our region, they dropped off a layer of clay and sand creating the prairie we see today.
 It’s also what’s causing the changing landscape.